mKenfenheuer/PUBGApiClient/README.md

 ## How to use it?

  1. Acquire an API key for authorization from the [pubg api developer portal.](https://developer.pubg.com/apps?locale=en)
  2. Reference the project or a precompiled assembly in your own project.
-A NuGet Package will be available once the library is stable.
+A NuGet Package will be available once the library is stable and implements all available endpoints.
  3. Include the nescessary namespaces:

         using PUBG.ApiClient;